punith-kumar-pr/news-connect/README.md

 - **Advanced Analytics**: Provide users with insightful analytics on article engagement, user interactions, and personalized recommendations.

-## Contributing

-We welcome contributions from the open-source community to make News Connect even better.
-To contribute, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License

 News Connect is released under the [MIT License](LICENSE.md).

 ## Contact

-For any questions, suggestions, or support, please reach out to our team at info@newsconnect.com.
+For any questions, suggestions, or support, please reach out to our team at punikumar2002@gmail.com.

-Visit our website at [www.newsconnect.com](https://www.newsconnect.com) for more information about News Connect.

 ---